 A crucial consideration is a consideration that warrants a major reassessment of a cause or intervention.

-Besides introducing the concept of a crucial consideration, Bostrom introduced two other concepts closely related to it.
-First, the concept a crucial consideration component, or a consideration that is not itself a crucial consideration, but which has the potential to become one when conjoined with additional considerations still unknown.
+Besides introducing the concept of a crucial consideration, Bostrom introduced two other related concepts.
+First, a crucial consideration component, or a consideration that is not itself a crucial consideration, but has the potential to become one when conjoined with additional considerations still unknown.
 As Bostrom writes, a crucial consideration component is "the kind of thing of which we would say: 'This looks really intriguing, this could be important; I’m not really sure what to make of it at the moment.'
 On its own, maybe it doesn’t tell us anything, but maybe there’s another piece that, when combined, will somehow yield an important result."

 The potential existence of yet undiscovered crucial considerations raises a very serious challenge for any attempt to do good effectively on a large scale.
 As Bostrom writes, "Our noblest and most carefully considered attempts to effect change in the world might well be pushing things further away from where they ought to be.
 Perhaps around the corner lurks some crucial consideration that we have ignored, such that if we thought of it and were able to accord it its due weight in our reasoning, it would convince us that our guiding beliefs and our struggles to date had been orthogonal or worse to the direction that would then come to appear to us as the right one."
 Such a challenge is particularly serious for longtermists: the additional difficulty associated with trying to influence the far future, and the greater neglect of this area until very recently, strongly suggest that relevant crucial considerations remain undiscovered....